-The 2011 Ursid Meteor Shower will be at its peak near Winter Solstice, December 22nd and 23rd.
+The 2012 Ursid Meteor Shower will be at its peak near Winter Solstice, December 21st and 22nd.
+Perhaps the End of the World is also at hand, according to one interpretation of the Mayan Calendar.
 The shower is visible in the northern parts of the Northern Hemisphere.

 City lights, called light pollution, can interfere with viewing.
-So can reflected moonlight, but the currently waning crescent moon allows optimal visibility.
+So can reflected moonlight.
+The current first quarter moon will limit visibility somewhat.

 Meteor showers are named for the constellation they appear to be near.
 The Ursid Meteor Shower appears near the constellation Ursa Minor, the Little Dipper.

 Check out these sites for more information about the Ursid Meteor Shower, including recommended viewing times for your corner of the globe.